About Jersey Joe

-Senator Pennacchio, recently accredited by state radio station 101.5 as “a Republican with principals and courage” has been recognized as a “Taxpayer Champion” by the New Jersey Taxpayer Alliance, an “Advocate for Open Government” by the New Jersey Taxpayers Association, and a “Guardian of Small Business” from the New Jersey Federation of Independent Business.
-He was recognized by the American Conservative Union Foundation with the Conservative Achievement award and has received an “A” rating from Americans for Prosperity who rate legislators based on their votes to keep New Jersey an affordable, prosperous and safe place to work and live.
+Senator Pennacchio was recently accredited by the state radio station 101.5 as “a Republican with principals AND courage.”
+He has been recognized as a “Taxpayer Champion” by the New Jersey Taxpayer Alliance, as an “Advocate for Open Government” by the New Jersey Taxpayers Association and named a “Guardian of Small Business” from the New Jersey Federation of Independent Business.
+The Senator received the "Advocacy Champion Award" in recognition of his efforts to provide educational resources to schools and bring awareness of human trafficking to New Jersey's Children from the New Jersey Coalition Against Human Trafficking.
+He was recognized by the American Conservative Union Foundation with the Conservative Achievement Award and has received an “A” rating from Americans for Prosperity who rate legislators based on their votes to keep New Jersey an affordable, prosperous and safe place to work and live.
+He received the "Defender of the Family Award" in 2005 and most recently, "Legislator of the Year" award from the New Jersey Family Policy Council for his unwavering commitment to protecting parental rights and for his fierce and vocal opposition to New Jersey's new sex education standards.
+For all these efforts, the Start Ledger stated, "As is usually the case, State Senator Joe Pennacchio was leading the charge."
 The Senator is a retired dentist.
 He and his wife Diane live in Montville Township.